-Jacqueline M. Simonovich is an associate in the Business Trial Practice Group in the firm's San Francisco office.
+Jacqueline M. Simonovich is an associate in the Business Trial Practice Group and a member of the firm’s International Arbitration Team in the firm's San Francisco office.

 Areas of Practice